tng-coop/CmsWorkflow/docs/DataStructure.md

 # Data Structure

-This document describes the JSON schema used for content items stored by the CMS workflow API.
+This document describes the data model used by the CMS workflow API.
+While the HTTP interface exchanges JSON, the implementation stores content as dataclass objects in a small `DbContext` container.
+The following diagrams show the fields present on those dataclasses as well as the JSON shape returned over the wire.

 ```mermaid
 classDiagram